Search "best content maintenance tools 2026" and page one returns 10 content-creation tools wearing a maintenance label.

 LiquiChart: Where Maintenance Actually Lives

-A Claim is the unit column three asks for.
-A two-year-old post citing a study whose URL has moved is a frozen liability the document-monitoring tier cannot detect.
-The document is unchanged; what moved is the source the post is pointing at.
+A two-year-old post citing a study whose URL has moved is a frozen liability the document-monitoring tier cannot detect: the document is unchanged, but the source it points at has moved.
+The Content Health Scanner watches the source side; the Claim layer surfaces what changed.

-What buyers searching for content maintenance software actually need is a tool that scores the columns the table shows empty.
 A free back-catalog risk calculator puts a number on the exposure before any tool gets selected.

 The Bill Arrives at Maintenance